open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 ### 2.3.11 Stop the MCU cluster {#Conferencesection2_3_11}

 To stop the MCU cluster, follow these steps:
-1. Run the following commands on each nuve node to stop nuve instances:
+1. Run the following commands on each management-api node to stop management-api instances:

         cd Release-<Version>/
-        bin/daemon.sh stop nuve
+        bin/daemon.sh stop management-api

-    If sample application server also runs with specific nuve instance, run the following command to stop it.
+    If sample application server also runs with specific management-api instance, run the following command to stop it.

         bin/daemon.sh stop app